twinther/script.module.buggalo/README.md

 HOW TO USE
 ==========
-To use this script you must do two things besides importing it.
+To use this script you must do these things besides importing it.

 1. Set buggalo.SUBMIT_URL to a full URL where the collected data is submitted.